Mainzu/alternating-iter/README.md

 [![Latest Version](https://img.shields.io/crates/v/alternating-iter)](https://crates.io/crates/alternating-iter)

-This crate aims to provides a convenient way to alternate between the items of two iterators.
+This crate aims to provide a convenient way to alternate between the items of two iterators.
 It allows you to iterate over two iterators in an alternating fashion, combining their elements into a single sequence.

 For the easiest usage of this crate, bring the [`AlternatingExt`](crate::AlternatingExt) trait into scope